OysheeRoy/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I have completed my Master in Computer Science from Dalhousie University.
-My area of specialization is Human Computer Interaction.

-I have also worked as a Student Data Analyst at Dalhousie University.
-I have a 3.5 years of experience of working as a Senior Systems Engineer at Infosys Limited.
+I am currently working as a Roku Developer at Clearbridge Mobile, Vaughan Ontario.
+User Experience Researcher and Analyst with experience in conducting user studies, data analysis and designing different interactive interfaces.
+Senior System Engineer with 3.5 years of experience in working as a Java and Mendix Developer using Agile methodology.
+Involved inbusiness requirement gathering, identifying gaps, effort estimations and implementing solutions with adherence to best practices and development guidelines.